-The Index measures health security from a broad, multisectoral perspective using more than 100 measures from more than 50 different sources; however, it is not a complete picture.
+The Index measures health security from a broad, multi-sectoral perspective using more than 100 measures from more than 50 different sources; however, it is not a complete picture.
 Important capabilities are not fully reflected in the Index due to both data and measurement limitations.
 The Index remains a work in progress as preparedness science, measurement, and practice continue to develop and advance.
+To recommend additional data sources or participate in workgroup discussions to further improve the Index, visit [URL for Get Involved Page].